lllsssyyyy/SURF/README.md

 # SURF
 A self-supervised deep learning method for reference-free deconvolution.
-The overall approach is detailed in the official paper out in xxx.
+The overall approach is detailed in the official paper out in Advanced Science.

 ![Fig1](https://github.com/user-attachments/assets/45018ff0-2680-4ed5-9e09-3616b60f73cb)